naepre/BINF4241-group29/Assignment_5/README.md

       d.
 Accept Score

     During Game

       a.
 Draw a Card
       b.
 Play a Card
       c.
 Say "UNO"
       d.
 Point out Someone forgot to say "UNO"
+      e.
+Challenge Someone who played a '+4 Wild Card'
+      f.
+Declare the Color of the Next Card after playing some Type of Wild Card

 C. What are the expected outputs, which ones should not happen.

+    Set-Up

+      a.
+Set Number of Players
+      b.
+Set Players
+        b.1.
+Put in a Playername
+        b.2.
+Put in a Playerage
+      c.
+Set Score
+      d.
+Accept Score

+    During Game

+      a.
+Draw a Card
+      b.
+Play a Card
+      c.
+Say "UNO"
+      d.
+Point out Someone forgot to say "UNO"
+      e.
+Challenge Someone who played a '+4 Wild Card'
+      f.
+Declare the Color of the Next Card after playing some Type of Wild Card

 Objects/Rules